skypjack/entt/README.md

-A persistent view offers a bunch of functionalities to get the number of entities it's going to return, a raw access to the entity list and the possibility to sort the underlying data structures according to the order of one of the components for which it has been constructed.<br/>
+A persistent view offers a bunch of functionalities to get the number of entities it's going to return, a raw access to the entity list and the possibility to sort the underlying data structures according to the order of one of the components for which it has been constructed.
+It's also possible to ask a view if it contains a given entity.<br/>
 Refer to the [official documentation](https://skypjack.github.io/entt/) for all the details.